-First of all, your beta testers should represent your actual customer base; hiring a bunch of college kids to beta test a parenting tips app isn’t going to give you optimal feedback.
-You want users aligned demographically with your target audience that will have specific tastes, preferences, and experience with technology.
+First of all, your beta testers should represent your actual customer base; hiring many college kids to beta test a parenting tips app isn’t going to give you optimal feedback.
+Second, you want users aligned demographically with your target audience with specific tastes, preferences, and experiences with technology.

 You also want beta testers committed to the project and descriptive in their communications.

 “Testers who post regularly (even if it’s in smaller amounts) about their daily experience with the product offer the best chance of providing invaluable feedback that can improve the product,” says Brad Day of Betabound.
 “Ultimately, good testers are those who are engaged with the test.
 You don’t have to log in every single day, but you should use the product daily.
 Quality is always better than quantity, and we’re looking for testers that give thoughtful feedback.”

 Finally, consider whether you want beta testers with specific product experience.
 For example, you might prefer testers who have used a competitor’s offering or a product that’s complementary to yours.

 “A great way to attract beta testers is getting access to the communities of the apps your product integrates with,” says Zbigniew Czarnecki of Teamdeck.
 “In our case, it was Podio, a popular PM app.
 We asked them to spread the word about a new integration, which brought us more users potentially interested in our app.”

 If you have an existing user base, you may want to draw beta testers from there.
 They’ll be able to provide much more authentic feedback than someone previously unfamiliar with the product.

 “Beta testers often sign up for your projects because they’re loyal customers,” says Benny Luo of Centercode.
 “It’s likely that they’ve spent countless hours using your product and see the beta test as a unique and exclusive opportunity to help be a part of its future developments.”